To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 Click 'OK' then 'Allow' to enable notifications

-US prisoner of war blinked out chilling message in morse code when forced to answer questions in propaganda broadcast
+Secret way US prisoner of war sent out chilling message when being forced to answer questions in propaganda broadcast

-US prisoner of war blinked out chilling message in morse code when forced to answer questions in propaganda broadcast
+Secret way US prisoner of war sent out chilling message when being forced to answer questions in propaganda broadcast

-Jeremiah Denton was locked up and tortured for seven and a half years.
+Jeremiah Denton was locked up and tortured for seven and a half years (Creative Commons)

 The American soldier's defiance never wavered, despite the fact that he was kept in various POW camps for seven and a half years - four of which were spent in solitary confinement, locked in a tiny cell with no windows.